Skip to main content

 Despite being a Harry Potter fan for most of my life, I didn’t make it to "Harry Potter Land" at Universal until November of 2019.

 See, the Wizarding World of Harry Potter opened in California in 2016 after the Orlando version premiered in 2010.
-The last films were almost finished filming at this point, and so the theme park recreation of the world was more or less a summation of the entire film franchise.
+The last films were almost finished filming at this point, and so the theme park recreation of the world had basically the entire film franchise to draw upon.
 Though the promise of a “Harry Potter Land” is a singular, unified vision of the universe millions have come to love, what we get with a multi-faceted series is a creative splicing of a half-dozen or so visions of a franchise as it passed hands creatively over the span of ten years.

 Among the many forms of film adaptation, taking a popular book or series and bringing it to the big screen is already perhaps the most trying.
-The process entails standardizing not only how a character or space appears physically on a screen, but also how it performs certain functions--the way actor read certain lines or actions.
+The process entails standardizing not only how a character or space appears physically on a screen, but also how they perform certain functions--the way an actor reads certain lines or performs certain actions.
 This gives viewers a common point of reference for discussing their chosen text, but there remains a trade-off with adaptation--it's no longer totally up in the air exactly what Hogwarts looks like.

-If you were, like me, among the second wave of Potter fans who came to the books as the movies were being made, by the time you finally got around to reading "Philosopher's/Sorcerer's Stone," you were probably already imagining baby Daniel Radcliffe performing Harry's actions as described on the page because that's who Harry wasThe director gets to push the override button on basically every creative decision the reader is making in their head, and this is one of the reasons why there is so much tension over things like who gets cast in a given role when a popular text is being adapted for visual mass media.
+If you were, like me, among the second wave of Potter fans who came to the books as the movies were being made, by the time you finally got around to reading "Philosopher's/Sorcerer's Stone," you were probably already imagining baby Daniel Radcliffe performing Harry's actions as described on the page because that's who Harry wasThe director gets to push the override button on basically every creative decision the reader is making in their head.

-Mind you, a director's role also entails more than just picking out actors and locations.
-They become the steadying hand throughout all phases of production and using the linguistics of film to create an experience for the viewer.
-The director gets charge over not just the aesthetic features of the film, but things like tone, atmosphere, or voice--all those intangible things that the audience is very much responding to.
+But the director also gets charge over cultivating the aesthetic features of the film, things like tone, atmosphere, or voice--all those intangible things that the audience is very much responding to.
 (And you might be thinking ... in a workforce as large as a major film production crew, are you really suggesting that the film director is the only artist whose emotional investment is important to the project?
 To that I say, congratulations on closing in on the most central critique of auteur theory, and maybe we'll unpack that maelstrom some other day.)

-But this concept of authorship is especially fascinating as it pertains to the Harry Potter films because the films themselves are split among four different directors, each with his own style and philosophy.
+This concept of authorship is especially fascinating with the Harry Potter films because the saga is split among four different directors, each with his own style and philosophy.
 Ownership of the story is being shared between not just the novelist and the director, but the novelist and four different filmmakers.
 The films Columbus made in 2001 and 2002 are not the films David Yates made from 2007 to 2011.
 The Harry Potter films are like one long song with each verse written by a different composer.
 You had all sorts of cooks in this kitchen defining what the Harry Potter films were, not just what actor plays what character, but the emotional and thematic underpinning of Harry's eight-part journey to heroism and self-discovery.

 Maybe as you were watching these films growing up you started to notice how each of the films felt different from one another--and not just because of things like the Whomping Willow looking different between movies 2 and 3--and maybe that made the films sort of disconnected.
 A part of this is because directing the Harry Potter saga was kind of a team effort.
 Indeed, one of the great "what-ifs" of Hollywood history is what the Harry Potter film franchise would have looked like under the paintbrush of a single filmmaker, as seen with something like Peter Jackson's Lord of the Rings series.
 I think we would have gotten at least a franchise that at least felt more even.